mumbaikartravelsinfo-gif/mumbaikartravels-production/GOOGLE_SHEETS_SETUP.md

 1. In Apps Script, click "Deploy" > "New Deployment"
 2. Click the gear icon next to "Type" and select "Web app"
 3. Set these options:
-   - Description: "Mumbai Kar Travels Form Handler"
+   - Description: "Mumbaikar Travels Form Handler"
    - Execute as: "Me"
    - Who has access: "Anyone"
 4. Click "Deploy"